BACK

 Plum Pollinators

-Plums are one of the most vigorous, tolerant and easiest of stone fruits to grow and will reward you with prolific crops for very little effort.
-The variety of Plums on offer to today can make choosing the right tree for the right place a little mind boggling.
+Plums are one of the most vigorous, tolerant and easiest of stone fruits to grow in NZ, they'll reward you with prolific crops for very little effort.
+Plant in a sunny spot, that has good drainage; water in well during warmer dry months.

 The most important thing to know about Plum trees is that most require a pollinator i.e. another plum tree planted nearby that will help cross pollinate the blossom in order for fruit to be produced.
 Nearby does not necessarily have to be in your garden but the chances of a good crop are improved greatly if the bees don't have to fly too far to do their job.